-- 2.7 Gaelic ELC is available in some education authority areas for children aged 0-3 and 3-5.
-There are no duties on education authorities to provide Gaelic ELC but they may do so and this Guidance recommends that authorities consider establishing Gaelic ELC as a step towards Gaelic medium primary education (GMPE).
-If an education authority is providing GMPE, it should be actively considering opportunities to establish forms of Gaelic ELC. - 2.8 It is considered essential that Gaelic ELC is led by Gaelic-speaking ELC practitioners who hold the relevant childcare qualifications and are able to deliver immersion in Gaelic.
-This gives consistency and continuity across provision from age 0-5 and reduces the reliance on parent committees. - 2.9 Gaelic ELC also gives parents the opportunity to become involved in their child's Gaelic language development in an informal setting by learning through play, songs, activities and games.
-This has benefits to both children and parents, many of whom will not have Gaelic in the home.
+2.9 Gaelic ELC also gives parents the opportunity to become involved in their child's Gaelic language development in an informal setting by learning through play, songs, activities and games.
+This has benefits for both children and parents, many of whom will not have Gaelic in the home.
 It also gives parents the opportunity to learn about GME through the experiences of other parents with children in GME.
-Gaelic ELC is open to all with no previous knowledge of Gaelic necessary.
+Gaelic ELC is open to all, with no previous knowledge of Gaelic necessary.